 Supporting local tribal communities

 Yazzie grew up in Holbrook, Arizona, and began his career with SRP in 2004.
-Starting in an entry-level position at Navajo Generating Station (NGS), he was promoted throughout the years until reaching his current role as Manager of Mechanical Construction and Maintenance.
+Starting in an entry-level position at Navajo Generating Station (NGS).
+He was promoted throughout the years until reaching his current role as Manager of Mechanical Construction and Maintenance.

 When he found out about N.A.T.I.V.E. through co-workers, Yazzie was amazed at their involvement with local tribes in the community.
 Through his career at SRP, he’s watched the company’s involvement with the Native American communities increase through volunteerism.